MacTabish2020/Job-Postings-repo/README.md

-# Books-Scraper-repo
-Developed a Python-based web scraper using BeautifulSoup to extract book data from “Books to Scrape.”
-Collected details like title, price, availability, and rating across multiple pages.
-Cleaned and exported the data to a CSV file for analysis.
-Demonstrated skills in HTML parsing, pagination handling, and data storage.
+Developed a web scraper using Selenium to automate the extraction of property listings from a dynamic real estate website.
+The tool navigates through multiple pages, scrapes property details (title, price, location, bedrooms), and handles user interactions like clicks and pop-ups.
+Data is cleaned and saved into a structured CSV file for analysis.